qd-qd/webauthn/README.md

 This application is an experimentation, the code IS NOT PRODUCTION READY.
 If you want to use it as a base, please read the ressources linked below and pay attention to the comments that includes `@TODO`.
 They need to be solved before envisaging using WebAuthn for real.

+I made the choice, on the main branch, to use as few dependencies as possible.
+This means that I only use the official WebAuthn API, with its good and bad sides.
+One of the problems of the current state of the API is that some of the data returned by the autenticator is of type `ArrayBuffer`.
+Even if this type is interesting for the WebAuthn use case, this makes it difficult for the manipulation and the communication with the backend.
+You can read more about this in the ongoing conversation about modifying the spec [here](https://github.com/w3c/webauthn/issues/1683).
+If you want to use this repository as a base, but want a version where the data returned by the autenticator is more "developer-friendly", I have pushed a branch that uses [webauthnjson](https://github.com/github/webauthn-json) [here](https://github.com/qd-qd/webauthn/tree/version-with-webauthnjson).

 ## Ressources

 ## Official resources